MJoergen/nexys4ddr/offloader/README.md

 ## Applications ##
 The design will be generic enough to accommodate many different applications.
-One of the first applications I tend to write is hardware acceleration of integer factorization.
-This is the problem of determining the integers p and q, given the value of N=p\*q, where N is a very large integer, say approx. 100 digits.
+One of the first applications I intend to write is hardware acceleration of integer factorization.
+This is the problem of determining the integers p and q, given the value of N=p\*q, where N is a very large integer, say approx. 50 digits.
 On a regular CPU this is a very compute intensive calculation, see e.g.  [here](https://en.wikipedia.org/wiki/Integer_factorization_records).
 However, many of the calculations can be massively parallelized leading